publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s118.md

 [Previous](./../../../../../..//us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s117.md) | [Next](./../../../../../..//us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s118a.md) | [Root of Title](./../../../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft10%2Fs118)

 ## § 118.
-Quadrennial defense review
+Defense Strategy Review

+    (a) __Defense Strategy Review.—__

-    (a)  __Review Required__  __.—__
+        (1)  __Review required__  __.—__

-    The Secretary of Defense shall every four years, during a year following a year evenly divisible by four, conduct a comprehensive examination (to be known as a “quadrennial defense review”) of the national defense strategy, force structure, force modernization plans, infrastructure, budget plan, and other elements of the defense program and policies of the United States with a view toward determining and expressing the defense strategy of the United States and establishing a defense program for the next 20 years.
-Each such quadrennial defense review shall be conducted in consultation with the Chairman of the Joint Chiefs of Staff.
+        Every four years, during a year following a year evenly divisible by four, the Secretary of Defense shall conduct a comprehensive examination (to be known as a “Defense Strategy Review”) of the national defense strategy, force structure, modernization plans, posture, infrastructure, budget plan, and other elements of the defense program and policies of the United States with a view toward determining and expressing the defense strategy of the United States and establishing a defense program.
+Each such Defense Strategy Review shall be conducted in consultation with the Chairman of the Joint Chiefs of Staff.

-    (b)  __Conduct of Review__  __.—__
+        (2)  __Conduct of review__  __.—__

-    Each quadrennial defense review shall be conducted so as—
+        Each Defense Strategy Review shall be conducted so as to—

-        (1) to delineate a national defense strategy consistent with the most recent National Security Strategy prescribed by the President pursuant to section 108 of the National Security Act of 1947 ([50 U.S.C.
+            (A) delineate a national defense strategy in support of the most recent National Security Strategy prescribed by the President pursuant to section 108 of the National Security Act of 1947 ([50 U.S.C.
 3043][/us/usc/t50/s3043]);

-        (2) to define sufficient force structure, force modernization plans, infrastructure, budget plan, and other elements of the defense program of the United States associated with that national defense strategy that would be required to execute successfully the full range of missions called for in that national defense strategy;

-        (3) to identify (A) the budget plan that would be required to provide sufficient resources to execute successfully the full range of missions called for in that national defense strategy at a low-to-moderate level of risk, and (B) any additional resources (beyond those programmed in the current future-years defense program) required to achieve such a level of risk; and

-        (4) to make recommendations that are not constrained to comply with and are fully independent of the budget submitted to Congress by the President pursuant to [section 1105 of title 31][/us/usc/t31/s1105].

-    (c)  __Assessment of Risk__  __.—__

-    The assessment of risk for the purposes of subsection (b) shall be undertaken by the Secretary of Defense in consultation with the Chairman of the Joint Chiefs of Staff.
-That assessment shall define the nature and magnitude of the political, strategic, and military risks associated with executing the missions called for under the national defense strategy.

-    (d)  __Submission of QDR to Congressional Committees__  __.—__

-    The Secretary shall submit a report on each quadrennial defense review to the Committees on Armed Services of the Senate and the House of Representatives.
-The report shall be submitted in the year following the year in which the review is conducted, but not later than the date on which the President submits the budget for the next fiscal year to Congress under [section 1105(a) of title 31][/us/usc/t31/s1105/a].
-The report shall include the following:

-        (1) The results of the review, including a comprehensive discussion of the national defense strategy of the United States, the strategic planning guidance, and the force structure best suited to implement that strategy at a low-to-moderate level of risk.

-        (2) The assumed or defined national security interests of the United States that inform the national defense strategy defined in the review.

-        (3) The threats to the assumed or defined national security interests of the United States that were examined for the purposes of the review and the scenarios developed in the examination of those threats.

-        (4)

-         The assumptions used in the review, including assumptions relating to—

-            (A) the status of readiness of United States forces;

-            (B) the cooperation of allies, mission-sharing and additional benefits to and burdens on United States forces resulting from coalition operations;

-            (C) warning times;

-            (D) levels of engagement in operations other than war and smaller-scale contingencies and withdrawal from such operations and contingencies;

-            (E) the intensity, duration, and military and political end-states of conflicts and smaller-scale contingencies; and

-            (F) the roles and responsibilities that would be discharged by contractors.

-        (5) The effect on the force structure and on readiness for high-intensity combat of preparations for and participation in operations other than war and smaller-scale contingencies.

-        (6) The manpower, sustainment, and contractor support policies required under the national defense strategy to support engagement in conflicts lasting longer than 120 days.

-        (7) The anticipated roles and missions of the reserve components in the national defense strategy and the strength, capabilities, and equipment necessary to assure that the reserve components can capably discharge those roles and missions.

-        (8) The appropriate ratio of combat forces to support forces (commonly referred to as the “tooth-to-tail” ratio) under the national defense strategy, including, in particular, the appropriate number and size of headquarters units and Defense Agencies, and the scope of contractor support, for that purpose.

-        (9) The specific capabilities, including the general number and type of specific military platforms, needed to achieve the strategic and warfighting objectives identified in the review.

-        (10) The strategic and tactical air-lift, sea-lift, and ground transportation capabilities required to support the national defense strategy.

-        (11) The forward presence, pre-positioning, and other anticipatory deployments necessary under the national defense strategy for conflict deterrence and adequate military response to anticipated conflicts.

-        (12) The extent to which resources must be shifted among two or more theaters under the national defense strategy in the event of conflict in such theaters.

-        (13) The advisability of revisions to the Unified Command Plan as a result of the national defense strategy.

-        (14) The effect on force structure of the use by the armed forces of technologies anticipated to be available for the ensuing 20 years.

-        (15) The national defense mission of the Coast Guard.

-        (16) The homeland defense and support to civil authority missions of the active and reserve components, including the organization and capabilities required for the active and reserve components to discharge each such mission.

-        (17) Any other matter the Secretary considers appropriate.

-    (e)  __CJCS Review__  __.—__

-        (1) Upon the completion of each review under subsection (a), the Chairman of the Joint Chiefs of Staff shall prepare and submit to the Secretary of Defense the Chairman’s assessment of the review, including the Chairman’s assessment of risk and a description of the capabilities needed to address such risk.

-        (2) The Chairman’s assessment shall be submitted to the Secretary in time for the inclusion of the assessment in the report.
+            (B)

+             provide a mechanism for—

+                (i) setting priorities for sizing and shaping the force, guiding the development and sustainment of capabilities, allocating resources, and adjusting the organization of the Department of Defense to respond to changes in the strategic environment;

+                (ii) monitoring, assessing, and holding accountable agencies within the Department of Defense for the development of policies and programs that support the national defense strategy;

+                (iii) integrating and supporting other national and related interagency security policies and strategies with other Department of Defense guidance, plans, and activities; and

+                (iv) communicating such national defense strategy to Congress, relevant United States Government agencies, allies and international partners, and the private sector;

+            (C) consider three general timeframes of the near-term (associated with the future-years defense program), mid-term (10 to 15 years), and far-term (20 years);

+            (D) address the security environment, threats, trends, opportunities, and challenges, and define the nature and magnitude of the strategic and military risks associated with executing the national defense strategy by using the most recent net assessment submitted by the Secretary of Defense under [section 113 of this title][/us/usc/t10/s113], the risk assessment submitted by Chairman of the Joint Chiefs of Staff under [section 153 of this title][/us/usc/t10/s153], and, as determined necessary or useful by the Secretary, any other Department of Defense, Government, or non-government strategic or intelligence estimate, assessment, study, or review;

+            (E) define the force size and structure, capabilities, modernization plans, posture, infrastructure, readiness, organization, and other elements of the defense program of the Department of Defense that would be required to execute missions called for in such national defense strategy;

+            (F) to the extent practical, estimate the budget plan sufficient to execute the missions called for in such national defense strategy;

+            (G) define the nature and magnitude of the strategic and military risks associated with executing such national defense strategy; and

+            (H) understand the relationships and tradeoffs between missions, risks, and resources.

+        (3)  __Submission of report on defense strategy review to congressional committees__  __.—__

+        The Secretary shall submit a report on each Defense Strategy Review to the Committees on Armed Services of the Senate and the House of Representatives.
+Each such report shall be submitted by not later than March 1 of the year following the year in which the review is conducted.
+If the year in which the review is conducted is in the second term of a President, the Secretary may submit an update to the Defense Strategy Review report submitted during the first term of that President.

+        (4)  __Elements__  __.—__

+        The report required by paragraph (3) shall provide a comprehensive discussion of the Review, including each of the following:

+            (A) The national defense strategy of the United States.

+            (B) The assumed or defined prioritized national security interests of the United States that inform the national defense strategy defined in the Review.

+            (C) The assumed strategic environment, including the threats, developments, trends, opportunities, and challenges that affect the assumed or defined national security interests of the United States.

+            (D) The assumed steady state activities, crisis and conflict scenarios, military end states, and force planning construct examined in the review.

+            (E) The prioritized missions of the armed forces under the strategy and a discussion of the roles and missions of the components of the armed forces to carry out those missions.

+            (F) The assumed roles and capabilities provided by other United States Government agencies and by allies and international partners.

+            (G) The force size and structure, capabilities, posture, infrastructure, readiness, organization, and other elements of the defense program that would be required to execute the missions called for in the strategy.

+            (H) An assessment of the significant gaps and shortfalls between the force size and structure, capabilities, and additional elements as required by subparagraph (G) and the current elements in the Department’s existing program of record, a prioritization of those gaps and shortfalls, and an understanding of the relationships and tradeoffs between missions, risks, and resources.

+            (I)

+             An assessment of the risks assumed by the strategy, including—

+                (i) how the Department defines, categorizes, and measures risk, including strategic and military risk; and

+                (ii) the plan for mitigating major identified risks, including the expected timelines for, and extent of, any such mitigation, and the rationale for where greater risk is accepted.

+            (J) Any other key assumptions and elements addressed in the review or that the Secretary considers necessary to include.

+        (5)  __CJCS review__  __.—__

+            (A) Upon the completion of each Review under this subsection, the Chairman of the Joint Chiefs of Staff shall prepare and submit to the Secretary of Defense the Chairman’s assessment of risks under the defense strategy developed by the Review and a description of the capabilities needed to address such risks.

+            (B) The Chairman’s assessment shall be submitted to the Secretary in time for the inclusion of the assessment in the report on the Review required by paragraph (3).
 The Secretary shall include the Chairman’s assessment, together with the Secretary’s comments, in the report in its entirety.

+        (6)  __Form__  __.—__

+        The report required under paragraph (3) shall be submitted in unclassified form, but may include a classified annex if the Secretary determines it is necessary to protect national security.

-    (f) __National Defense Panel.—__
+    (b) __National Defense Panel.—__

         (1)  __Establishment__  __.—__

-        Not later than February 1 of a year in which a quadrennial defense review is conducted under this section, there shall be established an independent panel to be known as the National Defense Panel (in this subsection referred to as the “Panel”).
+        Not later than February 1 of a year following a year evenly divisible by four, there shall be established an independent panel to be known as the National Defense Panel (in this subsection referred to as the “Panel”).
 The Panel shall have the duties set forth in this subsection.

         (2)  __Membership__  __.—__